 Changing the PowerShell Execution Policy

-When PowerShell opens, run the following PowerShell command to set your computer’s execution policy.
+2. When open, run the following PowerShell command to set your computer’s execution policy.
 The execution policy, as covered above, can be one of three different types.
 This tutorial is using a useful yet still secure execution policy of RemoteSigned.

 Since this tutorial assumes you’ve downloaded from the Internet the GetServices.ps1 script file, set the execution policy to RemoteSigned.